Bridging finance Loans to buy land UK

 - An actionable exit strategy.

-Note that some lenders can offer funding to clients so long as the LTV is acceptable.
+Note that some lenders can offer to fund to clients so long as the LTV is acceptable.
 However, one should understand that there is a chance that the loan application can be turned down if:

 - Some of the required information is lacking;